centreon/centreon-documentation/versioned_docs/version-24.04/monitoring/monitoring-servers/advanced-configuration.md

     The user used by this *Output* to connect to this database.

   - DB Name
     The name of this database.
-In Centreon term, this is the database containing the configuration data, generally called 'centreon'.
+In Centreon terms, this is the database containing the configuration data, generally called 'centreon'.

   - DB Password